-Denise initially joined the Army in the WRAC in 1989, serving for over 10 years, which included 2 tours of Bosnia.
-In 1999 Denise decided to leave the Army and then became a reservist in 2001 to go back to Bosnia on a 6 month tour, then joining the Regulars again in 2001.
+Denise joined the Army in 1989, serving for over ten years, which included 2 tours of Bosnia.
+In 1999 Denise decided to leave the Army and became a reservist in 2001 returning to Bosnia on a six month tour before re-joining regulars army again in 2001.

-‘By the time I left army I had become almost a recluse and isolating myself from family and friends.
-It wasn't until 2016 I finally accepted invitation to engage with Sarah Lattaway at Forward Assist.
-We met for coffee and chatted about my condition and lack of interacting other than with veterans.
+‘By the time I left army I had become a recluse, isolating myself from family and friends.
+It wasn't until 2016 that I finally engaged with Forward Assist.

-Forward Assist have also been there on phone or in person helping me to gain the confidence to turn my hobby into my own business.
-I struggle a lot with self-confidence but with support and encouragement I'm fighting through it and believing I can do this for future.
+Forward Assist helped me gain the confidence to turn my hobby of photography into my own business.
+I struggle a lot with a lack of self-confidence, but I'm fighting through that and believe I can achieve a lot in the future.

-The more I have engaged with the group the more I'm beginning to see parts of my personality that I thought was lost and I'm feigning to enjoy interacting and trying new things.
-I’m also delighted that I have been given opportunity to go for relaxation week in France which I'm so grateful.
+The more I engaged with the women veterans group the more I began to see parts of my personality that I thought was lost returning.
+I’m delighted I was given the opportunity to attend a women veteran only residential retreat in France with Life Coach Polly Brennan and the other women veterans.'